seanfisk/emacs-el-get/README.markdown

 Compatibility
 -------------

-This Emacs config strives to be compatible with GNU Emacs 23 (stable) on Linux and Aquamacs 2.x (based on GNU Emacs 23) on Mac OS X.
+This Emacs config strives to be compatible with [GNU Emacs 23](http://www.gnu.org/software/emacs/) (stable) on GNU/Linux and [Aquamacs 2.x](http://aquamacs.org/) (based on GNU Emacs 23) on Mac OS X. However, I've just given back my loaner Mac so it will be hard for me to test on Aquamacs.
+Please submit issue reports if you have problems.

 Install
 -------